Alexandrian Laurel

 Medicinal uses:

-The bark is useful in skin diseases, strangury, and internal hemorrhages,.
-The leaves are useful in migraine, vertigo and ophthalmia.
-The seed oil is useful in intramuscular pain in leprosy, skin diseases, and scabies.
-Oil is used to reduce headache, the resin is used to heal wounds, Dysentery, to treat cataracts, to treat rheumatoid arthritis, and cure Vata disorders.
+The bark is useful in skin diseases, strangury, and internal hemorrhages, The leaves are useful in migraine, vertigo, and ophthalmia.
+The seed oil is useful in intramuscular pain, leprosy, skin diseases, and scabies.
+Oil is used to reduce headaches, the resin is used to heal wounds and dysentery, to treat cataracts, to treat rheumatoid arthritis, and to cure Vata disorders.

 Ayurvedic uses of Alexandrian laurel